 How to play:

-- Attach a picture of a character or family member to the child’s back.
+- Attach a picture of a character or family member to the student’s back.

 - First to guess correctly wins.